Pinsplash/halflife2chaos/README.md

 Compiling for the episodes is an excercise for the reader.
 (Should be similar but with `mod_episodic`, `client_episodic` and `server_episodic`.)

+# Effect Voting on Twitch
+If you stream on Twitch, you can make it so that viewers can vote for effects by sending chat messages.
+These instructions are specifically for Windows.
+If you're on Linux, you can figure it out.
+1. Download and install [Python](https://www.python.org/) 3.10.11 from [here](https://www.python.org/downloads/release/python-31011/).
+2. Download the code.
+This is the green button that says "code" at the top.
+Click "Download ZIP" unless you want to use GitHub Desktop for some reason.
+3. Extract the contents to any place on your computer.
+The only part you need are the files in the `twitch-integration` folder.
+4. Press the Windows logo on your keyboard and R at the same time.
+It should bring up a small window named 'Run'.
+Type `cmd` in the text box and then click 'OK'.
+It should bring up a black text box.
+5. Select the extracted requirements.txt in File Explorer and view the file's properties.
+Copy the file path next to "Location".
+6. In cmd.exe, type `cd` followed by a space, then paste the file path and press Enter.
+7. Now type `pip install -r requirements.txt`.
+It should do a bunch of stuff.
+8. Go to [twitch dev apps](https://dev.twitch.tv/console/apps) and register a new app.
+9. The name can be anything.
+In "OAuth Redirect URLs" put `http://localhost:17563`.
+The Category should be Game Integration.
+10. Press 'Manage' on your newly created app.
+11. Copy 'Client ID', create a new secret, and copy 'Client Secret'.
+Both of these strings will need to be remembered.
+12. In OBS, create a new text source.
+13. Open Tools -> Scripts -> Python Settings.
+Change the Install Path to the folder where Python 3.10 is installed.
+If you allowed it to install to it's default place, this should be `C:/Users/___/AppData/Local/Programs/Python/Python310`.
+Replace `___` with your Windows user name.
+You can find what the name is by simply looking in `C:/Users`.
+If set correctly, it should say "Loaded Python Version: 3.10".
+14. Click on "Scripts", click the `+` button, and select `twitch_integration.py` from the `twitch-integration` folder you extracted before.
+15. Fill in 'App id' with the Client ID from Twitch and 'App secret' with the Client Secret from Twitch.
+Set 'Target channel' to your channel (i.e `acuifex` for `twitch.tv/acuifex`).
+Set 'Text Source' to your newly created text source's name.
+Set 'RCON password' to a password of your choice.
+16. Press 'Reconnect to twitch' if you didn't automatically connect.
+17. The script should open Twitch authorization page.
+Allow the app to do things.
+18. In Steam, right click on the mod and then click "Properties...".
+In 'LAUNCH OPTIONS', put `+developer 0 -usercon +ip 127.0.0.1 +rcon_password ___ +net_start +chaos_vote_enable 1`.
+Replace `___` with the RCON password that you entered in OBS.
+The `+developer 0` part is necessary for some reason, despite not seeming like it should be.
+You will also have to do this in Ep1 & 2 chaos if you want to use Twitch voting in them.

+It should work now.
+If it doesn't, 'Script Log' button in OBS might have useful info.
+You can test voting commands by typing in your Twitch chat, even if you're not streaming.

 ## Tips
 * If issues arise while playing, try `chaos_restart` in the console.
 This should set everything back to normal and restart the map.
 * To modify things about Chaos like effect duration and probability, edit `hl2chaos/cfg/autoexec.cfg`.